Understanding Content Based Routing in EAI Bridges

 • STEP 4: XML One-Way Bridge “OrderBridgeRouting” and the Queue “CustomerOrderQueue

-That basically receive the message and route them base on the context of the message to another XML Bridge or to a Queue.
+That basically receives the message and routes it based on the context of the message to another XML Bridge or to a Queue.

-To configure the remains steps we need to:
+To configure the remaining steps, we need to:

-• STEP 5: Configure the XML One-Way Bridge “OrderTopPriorityBridge”
+• STEP 10: Configure the XML One-Way Bridge OrderTopPriorityBridge.

-• On the XML One-Way Bridge design surface, within the Message Types box, click the add icon “plus” (+) to open the Message Type Picker dialog box.
+• On the XML One-Way Bridge design surface, within the Message Types box, click the “plus” (+) icon to open the Message Type Picker dialog box.

-• In the Message Type Picker dialog box, from the Available message types box, select the “CustomerOrders” message type, click the right arrow icon “right arrow” to associate the request schema with the Bridge and then click OK.
+• In the Message Type Picker dialog box, from the Available message types box, select the CustomerOrders message type, click the right arrow icon to associate the request schema with the Bridge, and then click OK.

 • Within the Transform stage, select the Xml Transform activity, and then from the Properties window click the ellipsis button (…) against the Maps property to open the Map Selection dialog box.